 The Smart Caching feature of Content Station 10 allows a file to be automatically downloaded onto a user's system when the file is routed to that user.
 Downloading the file takes place in the background while the user continues working with Content Station 10.

-As a result, the file is immediately available when the user wants to edit the file and prevents the user from having to manually start the download process and then having to wait for it to be completed.
+As a result, the file is immediately available when the user wants to edit the file and saves the user from having to manually start the download process and then having to wait for it to be completed.

 This feature is especially useful when connection speeds are low and/or when files in large sizes need to be downloaded.

 By default this feature only works when a file is routed to an individual user but it can also be enabled for user groups of no more than 7 users.

 This article explains how to configure Smart Caching for Content Station 10.
 For information about using it, see Automatically downloading a routed file in Content Station 10.